telefonicaid/fiware-cygnus/resources/README.md

 ./notification-json-simple.sh 127.0.0.1:5050/notify Org22
 ```

-In addition the continous_notifier.sh script do a periodic subscription with a random attribute value, using the same two first arguments and a third one to specify the notification period (in seconds):
+In addition the continous_notifier.sh script do a periodic notification with a random attribute value, using the same two first arguments and a third one to specify the notification period (in seconds):

 ```
 ./continous_notifier.sh 127.0.0.1:5050/notify Org22 10